 “Most simply, we also don’t want their good work to go to waste, as sometimes applicants have involved the public really effectively in their research, but their IRAS forms do not reflect this.”

 “We see the release of this guidance as a start in addressing this issue.
-We will be working closely with a number of organisations during a six-month trial period to look at their IRAS applications and establish what the impact has been on REC discussion and decision making.”
+We will be working closely with a number of 'test bed' organisations during a six-month trial period to look at their IRAS applications and establish what the impact has been on REC discussion and decision making.”

 Dr Sheila Fisher chairs an ethics committee in Leeds, and says that public involvement is one of the core elements of a good research project that committees look for.